ikstream/AmpCheck/README.md

-# ntp-amp-check - NTP amplification checker
+# amp-check - NTP amplification checker
 This script checks multiple NTP mode 6 and mode 7 requests for their amplification potential.
 Therefore it tries NTP Version 1 to 4 for both mode 6 and 7.